sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

    :caption: A test for a concrete method of a trait
    :language: php

+.. admonition:: Deprecation: ``getMockForTrait()`` is deprecated

+   As of PHPUnit 10.1, the ``getMockForTrait()`` is soft-deprecated, meaning its declaration is annotated with ``@deprecated`` so that IDEs and static analysis tools can warn about its usage.

+   Starting with PHPUnit 11, using the ``getMockForTrait()`` method will trigger a deprecation warning.
+The method will be removed in PHPUnit 12.

 The ``getMockForAbstractClass()`` method returns a mock object for an abstract class.
 All abstract methods of the given abstract class are mocked.
 This allows for testing the concrete methods of an